 - The College was recognized recently as having the best record in the state of New Jersey for awarding vendor contracts to minority and women-owned businesses.

-- Stockton adopted a new flat-rate tuition policy enabling undergraduate students to graduate earlier and save thousands of dollars over the course of most baccalaureate degree programs.
+- Stockton adopted a flat-rate tuition policy enabling undergraduate students to graduate earlier and save thousands of dollars over the course of most baccalaureate degree programs.

 - Stockton’s Small Business Development Center helps local businesses associated with the casino industry to thrive, assists start-up businesses and provides new direction for laid-off workers or those individuals who are seeking to change careers for entrepreneurial enterprises.

 - The Southern Regional Institute-Education Technology Training Center offers technology-proficiency programs for businesses and individuals in addition to its services in area schools.

 - Stockton is New Jersey’s Green College.
 Since its founding, Stockton has been committed to a minimal carbon footprint.
 Today, the College offers one of the first and most comprehensive assessments of its environmental impact of any school in the United States.
 Learn more about our green-friendly geothermal heating and cooling systems, Aquifer Thermal Energy Storage system (ATES), solar panels projects and more at our GREEN COLLEGE Web site.

 - A new self-supporting nonprofit corporation, Stockton Affiliated Services, Inc., was established to improve operations and the financial standing of the College.

 - Stockton’s Performing Arts Center serves as a cultural hub for southern New Jersey, offering a wide range of performances and programs as well as offering the use of its facilities to outside groups.

-- The new Campus Center, currently under construction, is the largest building project in College history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
-When completed, it will provide 153,000 square feet of space for many campus services and will open space in existing buildings for additional classrooms.
+- The Campus Center is the largest building project in College history, built in keeping with the U.S. Green Building Council’s LEED Gold Standard in sustainable design.
+It provides 153,000 square feet of space for many campus services.

 - The Stockton Institute for Gaming Management (SIGMA) partnership with Spectrum Gaming offers training and re-training initiatives for casino workers.